technoveltyco/bootcamp-project1/README.md

 ## Acknowledgments

-The teacher and TAs that help us with resources and support to my questions during the development of this challenge.
+The teacher and TAs that help us with resources and support to my questions during the development of this project.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**